jcardenasc93/zemoga_datasets/README.md

 # Zemoga Big Data project

-This project contains the develop of the tech test for Python developer
+This project contains the development process of the tech test for Python developer

 ## User Guide